deanrecario/Portfolio-Data-Analysis/README.md

 # Portfolio
-This is some files that I've been working on while learning Data Analysis
+This are some files that I've been working on while learning Data Analysis